Typeir/Ikusiuus/content/Monsters/Platonian Hunter Elite.sheet.md

 > **On Fire**: While on fire, the target takes **1d6 fire damage** at the start of each of its turns.
 A creature can use its action to extinguish the flames, or automatically extinguish them by being submerged in water.

 ---

+## Legendary actions

+WIP

+Spawn 2 lil antimagic guys that make the target lose all magic effects currently affecting it, such as _bless_ or _haste_.

+Move up to 45 ft.

+Fireball.

 ## Coatings